 When writing SL5, Vonnegut planned the story by unrolling toilet paper and drawing each character’s “lifeline” across its length.
 When a character died, their line stopped.
 I imagine Vonnegut felt like a Tralfamadorian as he reviewed his toilet paper plotting: he could see the beginning and the end and everything in between at once, if only in a fictional universe of his own creation.
 Maybe he drew a line which curved back on itself, or disappeared and reappeared elsewhere, representing Billy Pilgrim or the reader themselves, who journey through time in the unconventional order presented in the text.

-Whatever timeline we use to “graph” SL5, flattening out a whole book to look at it all at once gives readers a “god’s eye view” of the narrative.
+Whatever timeline we use to “graph” SL5, flattening out a book to take it all in gives readers a “god’s eye view” of the narrative.
 In Akayama DanJay, I describe the whole of reality as a spinning circle which the characters can observe.
 I don’t get into much detail about the functioning of that circle, but I hope viewing the universe from the outside—even within a story—is an intriguing experience.

 So it goes.